 A stray dog wanders into the station, and the firemen name him Boot, who promptly takes a dislike to John.
 Later Roy and John rescue a boy trapped in a hole.
 Examination of the boy leads the doctors to determine the boy has a history of child abuse.
 A young girl who knows the boy approaches Dixie and reveals that she knows the truth about her friend, and wants to give him a model airplane of hers.
 Brackett's efforts to save the boy from his abusive life fail in the legal system, which leads to tragic results.
 In other rescues, a boy's head is stuck in a basement window, Dr. Early frees a boy's hand from his father's sport steering wheel, and the firemen rescue an injured hiker from a rapidly spreading brush fire with help from Boot, who 'adopts' a different fire station.
-Written by

 Gary Richard Collins II (firstname.lastname@example.org)